Coastfire.info

-Find your Coast FIRE number — the portfolio size that grows into your retirement target on its own.
-Adjust your inputs, share the URL, and see exactly when compound growth takes over.
+Find the moment your portfolio becomes large enough to grow into your retirement target on its own.
+Adjust your inputs, share the URL, and see exactly when compound growth takes the wheel.

 $272,322